csebooks/ds-algorithms/content.en/trees/_index.md

 ### Implementation

 Because a binary tree has at most two children, we can keep direct pointers to them.
-The declaration of tree nodes is similar in structure to that for doubly linked lists, in that a node is a structure consisting of the key information plus two pointers (left and right) to other nodes (see
+The declaration of tree nodes is similar in structure to that for doubly linked lists, in that a node is a structure consisting of the key information plus two pointers (left and right) to other nodes see Many of the rules that apply to linked lists will apply to trees as well.
+In particular, when an insertion is performed, a node will have to be created by a call to malloc.
+Nodes can be freed after deletion by calling free.

 ```js
 typedef struct tree_node *tree_ptr;